Published on January 9, 2025 at 8:00 / Updated on January 22, 2025 at 8:00

-Causes
+Causes and triggers

 Symptoms

-If one continues to use the injured joint as before, the healing process will be much longer and tendonitis may become chronic.
+If one continues to use the injured joint as before, the healing process will be much longer and tendinitis may become chronic.
 It can also permanently damage the tissues that make up the tendon and eventually cause it to tear.

 Diagnosis